At STEVENS, our clients rely on our expert millwright services to keep their industrial equipment operating optimally.

 What Does A Millwright Do?

-millwright-contractor-using-laser-alignment-tools-to-set-equipmentA millwright is an expert craftsman who installs, dismantles, maintains, repairs and moves machinery, usually in an industrial setting.
+millwright-contractor-using-laser-alignment-tools-to-set-equipmentA millwright is an expert craftsman who installs, dismantles, maintains, repairs, and moves machinery, usually in an industrial setting.

 The millwright is responsible for reading complicated schematics, blueprints, drawings, or service manuals to determine proper work procedures for the installation process.